CHAPTER ONE

 The primary need of any form of existence is survival as a whole, that is, as an integral system of activities.
 The basic imperative for all biological species is to survive in the harsh, competitive conditions of the biosphere.
 At the human level, this need can be met only through cooperation — in acts and thinking — thus through social organization and culture.
 As mankind has evolved from a primitive, unselfconscious, and compulsive state of quasi-animal, instinctual group activity and awareness, and has reached its present condition of highly technological and intellectualized existence in complex social and multi-national systems of organization, a great variety of psychic, emotional, personal, and intellectual needs have taken ever-changing forms.
 Especially today new ones are emerging, engendered by the extremely rapid transformation of the way of life of most human groups and individuals.
 This transformation has been occurring under the pressure of the industrial and electronic revolutions, which in turn both resulted from and intensified the development of a historically new kind of consciousness — the personalized and mentalized consciousness of "individuals" intent on asserting a centralized and autonomous type of activity.

 A descriptive, personalistic psychology such as Abraham Maslow's speaks of a hierarchy of human needs.
 This is practical and valuable when dealing with the results of the frustration of these needs.
 But all psychological systems are based on a philosophical and ontological approach to the total set of human experiences called reality.
 We may speak here of metaphysics, but this term is unfortunate and today rather meaningless, for it has been used in several ways.
-The basic question is not how to interpret what is beyond (meta) the physical world, but to define the approach one takes to the fact of being — thus to what is.
+The basic question is not how to interpret what is beyond (

 Human knowledge constantly changes.
 New facts arise which require new interpretations.
 These, in turn, must be formulated in new symbols, images, artistic forms, and words.
 Even principles of interpretation gradually evolve, because the fundamental values of the interpreting consciousness and the frame of reference giving the interpretation consistency and meaning periodically alter.
 Each culture, or rather culture-whole, develops its own set of symbols and bases for interpretation.